Popular Types of Potatoes & how to Cook Them

 Potatoes should be stored in a cool, dark, well ventilated place, ideally in a paper bag or cardboard box.
 Potatoes exposed to warm temperatures may begin sprouting in an attempt to grow.
 Sprouts should always be cut away before cooking.
 Whilst stored, avoid exposure to light, as this can cause a toxin called solanine to develop, which can taste bitter and turn the potatoes green.
 These green patches should be cut away before cooking.

-Refrigerating potatoes is not recommended as this is believed to affect the flavour.
+Refrigerating potatoes is not recommended as this can affect the flavour.
 Cold temperatures can convert a raw potato's starch to sugar, making it overly sweet and causing it to deteriorate prematurely.
 Potatoes can be frozen to extend their storage life but are best par-boiled or blanched for 10 minutes in a pan of boiling water before freezing.
 Uncooked potatoes should not be frozen.

 Preparing and cooking potatoes